 In this section, we formalize an instantiation of the OpenMP Memory Model - ModelLF, based on the key observation in Section 1.1.
 ModelLF builds on OpenMP's relaxed-consistency memory model in which each worker thread maintains a temporary view of shared data which may not always be consistent with the actual data stored in the shared memory.
 The OpenMP flush operation is used to establish consistency between these temporary views and the shared memory at specific program points.
-In ModelLF , each flush operation only forces local temporary view to be consistent with the shared memory.
+In ModelLF, each flush operation only forces local temporary view to be consistent with the shared memory.
 That is why we call it ModelLF where "LF" means local flush.
 A flush operation is only applied on a single location.
 We assume that a memory location is the minimal unit for atomic memory accesses.
 Therefore, the serialization requirement of flush operations is naturally satisfied.
-A flush operation on a set of shared locations is decomposed into unordered flush operations on each individual location, where those flush operation.
-So it avoids the known problem of decomposition as explained in Section 2.8.6 of the OpenMP specification 3.0 [24], where the compiler may reorder the flush operations after decomposition to a later position than the flush point and cause incorrect semantics.
+A flush operation on a set of shared locations is decomposed into unordered flush operations on each individual location, where those flush operations after decomposition must be completed no later than the flush point of the original flush operation.
+So it avoids the known problem of decomposition as explained in Section 2.8.6 of the OpenMP specification 3.0 [5], where the compiler may reorder the flush operations after decomposition to a later position than the flush point and cause incorrect semantics.